1976 Sportster Project

 The Purchase

-The previous owner explained to me that he started to fix the starter, which involved removing the starter motor, solenoid, pinion shaft and gear, and housing.
-One problem led to another, he bought a used Evo Sportster to ride, and the '76 just sat in his garage for several years.
+The previous owner stated that he attempted to fix a starting issue, which led to removing the starter motor, then the solenoid, pinion shaft and gear, and housing.
+One problem led to another, and the PO ended up buying a used Evo Sportster to ride, while the '76 just sat in his garage for several years.

 After buying the bike and getting it home, I went through all the parts boxes, and wrote out a project planning guide.
 This included a rough outline of what needed to be done, best order of assembly, time frame, and approximate cost.